great-expectations/great_expectations/docs/terms/data_connector.md

 ### Relationship to other objects

 A Data Connector is an integral element of a Datasource.
-When a Batch Request is passed to a Datasource, the Datasource's Execution Engine will pass the Batch Request to its Data Connector, which will then query the source data system it is configured for.
+When a Batch Request is passed to a Datasource, the Datasource's <TechnicalTag relative="../" tag="execution_engine" text="Execution Engine" /> will pass the <TechnicalTag relative="../" tag="batch_request" text="Batch Request" /> to its Data Connector, which will then query the source data system it is configured for.
+This will result in the return of a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.

+Data Connectors provide Batches to <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />, <TechnicalTag relative="../" tag="profiler" text="Profilers" />, and <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" />.

 ## Use cases